alanshlam/LLM/README.md

 - Mistral
 - Hermes
 - OpenHermes

+VLLM has been run on multiple GPU nodes with Ray service to support large size LLM

 ### Practical Applications
 These tools can process a vast array of local documents and provide precise answers to specific inquiries: